ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-mhd.md

 No extensions or restrictions to the actors and transactions are specified in the Swiss national extension.

 ### Actor options
-For all actors the Comprehensive Metadata Option and the XDS on FHIR Option SHALL be support-ed.
+For all actors the Comprehensive Metadata Option and the XDS on FHIR Option SHALL be supported.
 For all actors the Metadata as defined in Annex 3 SHALL be supported.

 ### Required Actor Groupings
 The Actors Document Recipient and Document Responder MUST be grouped according to the XDS on FHIR grouping condition see Table 33.3-1: MHD - Actors Required Grouping.